ketil-malde/varan/README.md

 LSalAtl2s1      163     G        0 0 18 0        0 0 19 0       -       ....
 1.000   0.000   0.000   0.02    []

 ~~~~~~

+*NOTE*: This is a bit out of date, and describes deprecated or
+unfinished features.
+Use as an example of output format only, not as
+a recommendation of statistics to use!

 Here we see that each input library (i.e. BAM file) has had the allele frequencies counted
 up as the number of As, Cs, Gs, and Ts for each position.
 Note that a